Do I need to sit the Waterfowl Identification Test (WIT)?

 May the Waterfowl Identification Test be taken in any languages other than English?

 The test is in English only, as the translation of waterfowl names is not possible.
 A person must be able to recognise each species by sight, and know its common name.
-An interpreter, who is not a duck hunter, may be used to assist those who have difficulty with English.
+By prior arrangement, an interpreter may be used to assist those who have difficulty with English.

 What score is required to pass the test?